Income Tax when you let property: work out your rental income

 You can share ownership of rental property with other people but how the rental income is taxed will depend on your share of the property.

 Property jointly owned with spouse or civil partner

 Normally, property jointly owned by married couples and civil partners who live together must be split and taxed in equal shares.

-Exceptionally, a different split can be used.
+Exceptionally, you can use a different split.
 If you own the property in unequal shares, and are entitled to the income in the same unequal shares, the income can be taxed on that basis.
 You both need to notify HMRC.

 Property jointly owned but not with a spouse or civil partner